 Rakār means 'Akār' (shape) of the 'Ra' consonant.
 There are two shapes for rakār - one that looks like a small slash ('/') and another that looks like a caret ('^') or inverted 'v'.

-[Note - To get rakār below a consonant we have to type 'halant' followed by 'ra' after that consonant.]
+So to get rakār below a consonant we have to type that consonant followed by 'halant' and finally 'ra'.

 Reph is sometimes called 'Above-Base Ra'.
 It looks like a simple curve over BCns.

 The 'ra' consonant in the above example is placed above the base consonant in form of a 'mark'.
 You may think of it as 'ra kī mātrā' (र की मात्रा) and simply call it 'Reph'.